Laser Raman technology

 Capable of mounting online in harsh process conditions

 The Raman scattering is an inelastic spectroscopy technique meaning incoming light undergoes a change in color and is scattered with a different energy.
 The Raman process specifically describes the interaction of incident light with molecular vibrations and rotations in a material.
 Light can either excite vibrations and lose energy or pick up energy from present vibrations.
-As the shift in energy is mostly dependent on the material composition and structure and not the wavelength of the excitation light, Raman spectroscopy measures the energy shift of the Raman scattered light relative to the incident light energy which is characteristic to the sample that is being measured.
+As the shift in energy is mostly dependent on the material composition and structure and not the wavelength of the excitation light, Raman spectroscopy by Cubic Sensor and Instrument Co.,Ltd. measures the energy shift of the Raman scattered light relative to the incident light energy which is characteristic to the sample that is being measured.

 The principle of non-dispersive infrared gas sensing technology is that the gas absorption of characteristic infrared wavelengths conforms to Lambert-Beer's law.
 The basic principle is that an infrared light source emits an infrared beam through the sampling gas chamber, and each gas component in the sample gas absorbs a specific frequency infrared rays.
 By the detector to receive and measure the infrared absorption of the corresponding frequency, combined with the algorithm analysis set in the embedded software, the concentration of the gas component can be measured.
 The reason why this technique is non-dispersive is that the wavelength passing through the sampling gas cell is not pre-filtered.